cassio-morais/another-fancy-builder/README.md

 # Another fancy builder

-I don't know if it seems like a builder pattern, a little bit of a state pattern, or a little chain of responsibility pattern... by the way, for me, it seems like a 'state builder'.
-It's a builder with a chain of classes with a method that operates over a state.
+It seems like a builder pattern, a state pattern, or a little chain of responsibility pattern... by the way, for me, it seems like a 'state builder'.
+It's a builder with a chain of classes and a method that operates over a state.
 Those classes are enqueued and then dequeued when it is executed.

 When I made this solution, I thought about operations step by step in which operation is tested separately and it is possible to increment operation over and over again... and after the final execution, I can test if a state is consistent.